drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### Mimicry of CGP-47899 and Substance P
 *[nce]: New Chemical Entity: a compound not previously described.

-In the 3D representations, we can see how effectively two phenyl groups of CGP47899 superimpose on the Phe7-Phe8 fragment of Substance P. The superimposition of the two compounds in 3D allows us to understand why CGP47899 is a good mimic of Substance P.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/mimicry-cgp-47899-substance-p-6f955d4c'><i class='fa fa-play' aria-hidden='true'></i></button>In the 3D representations, we can see how effectively two phenyl groups of CGP47899 superimpose on the Phe7-Phe8 fragment of Substance P. The superimposition of the two compounds in 3D allows us to understand why CGP47899 is a good mimic of Substance P.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer